AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

    - There's no simple way of doing it
    - Ada provides `Ada.Unchecked_Deallocation`
    - Has to be instantiated (it's a generic)
-   - Must work on an object, reset to `null` afterwards
+   - Must work on an object, reset to :ada:`null` afterwards

 ----------------------
 Deallocation Example